 - 1. Position the cursor where the keystroke sequence is to begin. - 2.
-Press the PLAY key or ALT-PLAY keys.
-The Record / Play Select screen appears.
+Press the PLAY key or ALT- F5 keys.
+The Play Select screen appears.

-TIP: YOU CAN EXIT PLAY MODE BY PRESSING THE RESET OR ATTN KEY.
+TIP: YOU CAN EXIT PLAY MODE BY PRESSING THE PLAY KEY BEFORE PRESSING A CMD KEY.

-3. Press the CMD key with the desired keystroke sequence.
-The Record / Play Select screen disappears and the keystroke sequence plays back starting at the location of the cursor.
-During the play back, a "P xxxx" appears in the status line.
-The xxxx will decrease as the sequence is played back.
+Press the CMD key with the desired keystroke sequence.
+The Play Select screen disappears and the keystroke sequence plays back starting at the location of the cursor.
+During the play back, a P appears momentarily in the status line, then disappears.